gnolang/gno/CONTRIBUTING.md

 Found something funky while using gno?
 You can report it to the team using GitHub issues.

+Before opening an issue, please check for existing open and closed Issues to see if that bug/feature has already been reported/requested.
+If you find a relevant topic, you can comment on that issue.

 In the issue, please provide as much information as possible, for example:

 - what you’ve experienced